Metro Vancouver Regional District: Membership

-With 662,248 residents recorded in the 2021 census, Vancouver is the most populated city in Metro Vancouver.
+With 662,248 residents recorded in the 2021 census, Vancouver is the most populated city in British Columbia and Metro Vancouver.

 With a population of 568,322 (2021), Surrey is the second-most populated city in Metro Vancouver.

 Burnaby is the third-most populated city in Metro Vancouver with a population of 249,125 (2021).

 This regional district comprises 23 local authorities as members: 21 municipalities, one electoral area and one treaty First Nation.

 Electoral Area A comprises all unincorporated land within the regional district boundaries, which totals about 818 square kilometres.
 Most of the area is in the northernmost part of the district, including residential areas and isolated dwellings on Howe Sound between Lions Bay and Horseshoe Bay, on Indian Arm to the north of Deep Cove and Belcarra/Anmore and on the west side of Pitt Lake to the north of Port Coquitlam.
 Other areas included are Barnston Island on the Fraser River, Passage Island between Bowen Island and West Vancouver, and finally the urban communities of the University of British Columbia campus and the University Endowment Lands, in which 98% of the population of Electoral Area A lives.

 There are also seventeen First Nations reserves within the geographical area of Metro Vancouver, with a combined population of 7,550 as of 2006.
 While reserves are not subject to Metro Vancouver by-laws, people living on reserve are still eligible to vote in local and Electoral Area A elections and therefore help select the Metro Vancouver board of directors.

 The cities of Abbotsford and Chilliwack and the district of Mission, located to the east, although often linked to Vancouver in promotions and tourism, are part of a separate regional district, the Fraser Valley Regional District.